 GitLab supports team members who wish to continue their education and growth within their professional career.
 GitLab team-members are eligible for a reimbursement of up to $10,000 USD per calendar year (January 1st - December 31st) depending on tenure, performance, company need for the learned skill, and available budget.
 A course/program is considered to be included in the calendar year in which the course/program is paid/reimbursed (which should also be the same calendar year in which it ends).
 If a course/program ends in December, team members have a grace period until the end of January to claim for Growth & Development reimbursements from the previous calendar year.

-The Growth and Development page covers information on the application process and the different types of expenses you can get reimbursed under this benefit.
+The Growth and Development page covers information on the application process and the different types of expenses that are eligible for reimbursement.

-GitLab Contribute is our annual GitLab team event where we get together to interact with one another and cultivate our community.
+GitLab Summit (formerly known as Contribute) is our annual GitLab team event where we get together to interact with one another and cultivate our community.
 Since our team is scattered all over the globe, we try to plan a different location each year.
-Contribute is an optional event, so team members should not feel pressured to attend.
-This year, Contribute will be hybrid-first, enabling team members to watch and participate from anywhere.
+Summit is an optional event, so team members should not feel pressured to attend.

-From our first Contribute in Serbia to our virtual event in 2020, team members from around the world have built friendships and experienced the values in person.
-For more information and compilations of our past events check out our previous Contributes (formerly called GitLab Summit).
+From our first Summit in Serbia to our virtual event in 2020, team members from around the world have built friendships and experienced the values in person.
+For more information and compilations of our past events check out our previous Contributes.

 This policy provides coverage for team members who travel domestic and internationally for business purposes.
 This policy will provide Emergency Medical and Life Insurance coverage should an emergency happen while you are traveling.
 In accompaniment, there is coverage for security evacuations, as well a travel assistance line which helps with pre-trip planning and finding contracted facilities worldwide.